The Layoff Lady

 • Visit the company’s website.
 Take a look at their mission, vision, and values.
 See what press releases are on their site and any awards they may have received.
 Look at their marketing materials.
 Review information on their leaders.
 Consider signing up for their newsletter.

 • View your interviewer's LinkedIn profile.
 Do this the day before or the day of your interview.
-Note the schools they attended, where they currently live, their work history, and any posts they may have made.
+Note the schools they attended, where they currently live, their work history, and any posts they may have made, and any LinkedIn connections you share.
 This is a great way to find out what you and your interviewer might have in common so you can have a more robust conversation.
-Note any LinkedIn connections you have in common.
 Consider following your interviewer on LinkedIn.

 • Reach out to connections.
-If you know anyone who is a current or recent employee, ask them and ask about their first-hand experience.
+If you know anyone who is a current or recent employee, reach out and ask about their first-hand experience.

 Interview Prep: Your Answers